(Back to COLORADO Haunted Index)

 The building that the Colorado Springs Pioneer Museum now calls home is the restored 1903 El Paso County Courthouse which is described as an "imposing gray granite and ornamental concrete block" structure designed by local architect August J. Smith who used the Second Renaissance Revival style in his plans.
-This two story and a basement solidly built structure has "distinct horizontal divisions, with each floor having different window sizes, shapes and surrounds."
+This two story, solidly built structure, with a basement, has "distinct horizontal divisions, with each floor having different window sizes, shapes and surrounds."
 The crowning feature of this government building has got to be the ornate, domed clock tower.

 From 1903 until 1973, this building was the center of El Paso County Government and Administration, as well as the home of the main court room, which has been restored and exhibited as one of the displays found in the Pioneer Museum.
 In 1973, the county government moved into modern quarters.
 The building began the journey of being restored, and it opened in 1979 as the new home of The Colorado Springs Pioneer Museum.

 HISTORY OF MANIFESTATIONS:

 A manager of one of the government departments/agencies found in his building during the 1950s must have had a hot head/slightly deranged employee on his staff.
 This problem employee became incensed when he thought he had been cheated out of part of his pay check.
 He proceeded to shoot his boss to death in a fit of rage and emotion.

 The rooms where this manager's office and department were located are haunted by an upset presence, which makes the living very uncomfortable.
 The security guards who have to patrol the museum at night try to avoid these rooms because they feel very uneasy there, like they are intruding in a place where they are not welcome.